Biden Cybersecurity Executive Order: Ex-USSS Reflects

 Win: More mature threat intelligence and information sharing

-Now, information is shared through standardised frameworks like the MITRE ATT&CK Framework, which provides the context security teams need to investigate and remediate cyber threats.
+Now, information is shared through standardized frameworks like the MITRE ATT&CK Framework, which provides the context security teams need to investigate and remediate cyber threats.

 Challenge: Legal liability